Erongaricuaro

 Temperature: Maximum 24°C or 75°F; Minimum 6°C or 43°F

-Erongarícuaro is hidden high in the mountains of Michoacán at 2200 m (7130 feet) of elevation.
+Erongarícuaro is hidden high in the mountains of Michoacán.
 To the East is Lake Pátzcuaro, one of Mexico's highest lakes.

 The town retains its ancient atmosphere.
 It consists of largely one-story adobe or plaster-over-brick buildings with red tile roofs.
 The streets are dusty cobblestones traveled by horse and car.
 The plaza has a fountain, stage and amazing collection of trees.
 Wandering the streets uphill, there is a cemetery and a chapel.